 - Proton-Pump Inhibitors lead to an increased risk of colitis and gastrointestinal infection.
 In addition to helping digest food, stomach acids also play a role in immune health, killing bacteria and viruses that pass through the digestive system.
 Among the infections associated with PPIs are C. dificile, E. coli, and Norovirus.

 - PPIs have been shown to significantly increase the risk of dementia in patients, to the tune of 44%.
 In animal research, Proton-Pump Inhibitors directly contribute to higher levels of Amyloid Plaque in brain tissue.

 - Older patients that take PPIs are more likely to experience life-threatening Pneumonia.
 This may be somewhat surprising, but the act of breathing can cause bacteria from the gut to enter the lungs and take root, directly leading to Pneumonia, especially among those that have trouble swallowing.

-- There are a number of other issues related to the use of PPIs, including headache, rashes, and nausea.
+- There are some other issues related to the use of PPIs, including a headache, rashes, and nausea.

 How to Treat Heartburn the Right Way